-^{}A faculty FTE in this table is the equivalent of one 12-month position.
-(The total headcount is approximately 150.)
+\A faculty FTE in this table is the equivalent of one 12-month position funded by GOF/DOF.
+When all sources of faculty funding are included, the total faculty FTE count for this set of units is approximately 190.
+(The total headcount of state supported faculty is approximately 150.)

-Within the UW, the College of the Environment is a well-sized, viable organization that would rank in the top five UW colleges in faculty, majors and research.
-With respect to other leading U.S. environmental colleges (i.e., degree-granting academic organizations at a university with FTE resources and the leadership of a Dean), the UW College of the Environment would be unparalleled in its strengths.
+While size is only one metric, it is one indication of potential impact.
+Within the UW, a College of the Environment with a composition like this would be a well-sized, viable organization from its inception that would rank in the top five UW colleges in faculty, majors and research.
+With respect to other leading U.S. environmental colleges (i.e., degree-granting academic organizations at a university with FTE resources, the leadership of a Dean, and a broad environmental mandate), the UW College of the Environment would be unparalleled in its breadth and strengths.